-- Check the spray arm won't be blocked during the cycle – it needs to move freely to rinse the dishes.
+- Do check the spray arm won't be blocked during the cycle – it needs to move freely to rinse the dishes.

 - Don't pre-rinse – just scrape and go.
 Dishwashers have advanced considerably and are now designed so you don't need to rinse before you wash.
 If you keep up your pre-rinsing habits, you're washing the savings from owning a dishwasher down the drain, so to speak.

-- Wooden handles in the dishwasher – not a good idea.
-They'll fall apart from the detergent.
+- Don't put anything wooden in your dishwasher.
+It's not a good idea because they'll fall apart from the detergent.